oddbird/true/README.md

 True's sass path to the `includePaths` option, so `@import 'true';` works in your Sass test file.

+The second argument is an object with required `describe` and `it` options, and optional `contextLines` and `sass` options.

+Any JS test runner with equivalents to Mocha's `describe` and `it` should be usable in the same way: just pass your test runner's `describe` and `it` equivalents in the second argument to `runSass`.

+If True's Mocha plugin can't parse the CSS output from True, it'll give you some context lines of CSS as part of the error message.
+This context will likely be helpful in understanding the parse failure.
+By default it provides up to 10 lines of context; if you need more, you can provide a numeric `contextLines`
+option: the maximum number of context lines to provide.

 You can also provide a `sass` option to provide a different Sass implementation (for example, using `sass`/`dart-sass` instead of `node-sass`).
 This option expects an object providing a `renderSync` method with the same signature as `node-sass`.

-Any other JS test runner with equivalents to Mocha's `describe` and `it` should be usable in the same way; just pass your test runner's `describe` and `it` equivalents into `runSass`.

-If True's Mocha plugin can't parse the CSS output from True, it'll give you some context lines of CSS as part of the error message.
-This context will likely be helpful in understanding the parse failure.
-By default it provides up to 10 lines of context; if you need more, you can provide a numeric fourth argument to `runSass`, the maximum number of context lines to provide.

 ### …With Grunt…